Your Guide to Cartago Province, Costa Rica

 Conclusion

+So, this is your guide to Cartago Province, Costa Rica.
+Hope it will come handy while planning your vacation.
 If you are a serious birder or someone out to experience something unusual, like nature adventure, Cartago is as great as it gets.
 The incredible diversity of birds and stunning landscapes will keep you exploring.
 From the extremely rare Resplendent Quetzal to the ever-vibrant Spangle-cheeked Tanager, every tour on birdwatching in Cartago promises the discovery of something new.

 Pack your gear, drive to these high stops, keep the Cartago birding guide handy, and magic happens with nature.
 And your next great birding escapade may just be a click away—Cartago awaits.